GA-MEB/git-html-hw/README.md

 That last bit (`See #112`) is a reference to an issue on the repo.
 GitHub recognizes those notes, and this allows you to quickly see which commits are tied to which issues.
-If a commit completely solves an issue, you'll commonly see people write things like `Resolves #73`
+If a commit completely solves an issue, you'll commonly see people write something like `Resolves #73`

 ## Submission